openweb3-io/wallet-openapi/go/internal/openapi/docs/Endpoint.md

 ### NewEndpoint

-`func NewEndpoint(createdAt string, description string, disabled bool, filter string, filterTypes []string, id string, url string, ) *Endpoint`
+`func NewEndpoint(createdAt string, description string, disabled bool, filterTypes []string, id string, url string, ) *Endpoint`

 NewEndpoint instantiates a new Endpoint object
 This constructor will assign default values to properties that have it defined,